Perfect or Perfectionism?

 James 3:2 KJV For in many things we offend all.
 If any man offend not in word, the same is a perfect man, and able also to bridle the whole body.

 This also indicates it is impossible to please everyone something a perfectionist does not believe totally.
-It speaks for FORBEARANCE a fruit of the Holy Spirit that bears with the weakness and faults of others.
+A perfectionist thinks they can please everyone, and that they MUST please everyone to get approval.
+It is so built in us as we grow up in that environment of conditional love, that it is very hard to overcome sometimes even when we have been saved.
+It speaks for FORBEARANCE a fruit of the Holy Spirit that bears with the weakness and faults of others, and I might add OURSELVES.
+We must also be patient with ourselves in this moth eaten, driven, world.

 NT4130 pletho (play'-tho); a prolonged form of a primary pleo (pleh'-o) (which appears only as an alternate in certain tenses and in the reduplicated form pimplemi); to "fill" (literally or figuratively [imbue, influence, supply]); specifically, to fulfil (time): KJV-accomplish, full (... come), furnish.